Semantic-Org/Semantic-UI/README.md

 ### Recommended Usage (Themed)

 Semantic is best used actively during development.
-We have included build tools for maintaining changes to Semantic as you work.
+We have included build tools for updating your site's theme as you work.

 ![Getting Started](https://dl.dropboxusercontent.com/u/2657007/install.gif)